sentryco/Logger/README.md

 > Simple console logger

 ### Features
-- 3 levels of severity (🔴 error, 🟠 warning, 🔵️ debug)
+- 4 levels of severity (🔴 error, 🟠 warning, 🔵️ debug, 🟣 info)
 - 9 tag types (📡 network, 🗄 database, 🖥 UI, 💾 file, 🔑 security, 🛍 payment, ⚙️ system, 🧰 util, 📝 other)
 - Output to **consol**, **file**, or a **custom** end-point like Google analytics or Firebase crashalytics etc (Use Telemetry for GA)